 Digital high definition lenses give the best vision possible and protect against harmful blue light.
-By utilizing this technology we can offer you much sharper vision with better clarity, less aberrations, better peripheral vision, improved contrast sensitivity, and less glare at night.
+By offering this technology, we can give you much sharper vision, better clarity, peripheral vision, contrast sensitivity, and improved glare at night.

 The bottom area of the lens is to see print up close or the keyboard, and the very top of the lens is to see the clock on the wall or someone walking towards you for instance.
-These are not made to see distance, so therefore take them off when you are done at the computer.
+These are not made to see distance, so take them off when you are done at the computer.

-BLUTECH lenses are the newest rage and we think they will catch on to a lot of our patients who care about the health of their eyes whether young or old.
-If you encounter any of these blue light emitters, the sun, desktop computers, smart phones, televisions, gaming consoles, tablet computers or having a hard time sleeping at night, tired eyes, fatigue, difficulty staying focused, headaches, etc. than this might be your answer.
+BLUTECH lenses are the newest rage and we think they will catch on to a lot of our patients who care about the health of their eyes, whether young or old.
+If you encounter any of these blue light emitters, the sun, desktop computers, smartphones, televisions, gaming consoles, tablet computers, or having a hard time sleeping at night, tired eyes, fatigue, difficulty staying focused, headaches, etc. then this might be your answer.